 There is a documented tendency for people who have experienced alcohol withdrawal seizures in the past to suffer them more easily or frequently than those who have never had one.
 The exact mechanisms for this are not known, but this is referred to as the “kindling process” by researchers.
 One study found that someone is 4x more likely to have a seizure if they have undergone alcohol withdrawal 5 or more times in the past.

-Finally, the severity and duration of withdrawal symptoms grow with each subsequent episode of alcohol withdrawal in general, and this intensifies the seizures in particular.
+Finally, the severity and duration of alcohol withdrawal symptoms grow with each subsequent episode of alcohol withdrawal in general, and this intensifies the seizures in particular.
 This is independent of the amount and duration of alcohol consumed but seems to have more to do with the number of alcohol withdrawal episodes that someone has experienced.
 This is thought to be through a sensitization process, although the exact mechanisms are currently unknown.

 There is a wide range of medications that can be used to prevent or terminate a withdrawal seizure.
 Several of these medications are commonly used as part of alcohol detox treatment, but some are used solely to treat alcohol withdrawal seizures.